Q: You mentioned daphne in a recent article but can you list other fragrant plants that do well in our climate?

-A: I don’t think I appreciated the value of landscape fragrance until the last few years in my garden.
-I was delighted a few weeks ago when I discovered, by nose alone, a newly blooming gardenia.
+I don’t think I appreciated the value of landscape fragrance until the last few years in my garden.
+I was delighted a few weeks ago when I discovered, by nose alone, a newly blooming shrub.
 Here is a list of fragrant plants that do well locally, in approximate order of blooming:

 Winter honeysuckle – Lonicera fragrantissima